SXRD™ 4K laser home theater projector with HDR (2017 model)

 Flexible setup for rooms large and small

-Although Sony describes this as a "compact" projector, it's the largest and heaviest model we sell.
+Although Sony describes this as a "compact" projector, it's one of the largest and heaviest models we sell.
 When you get into this price range, many customers will opt for professional installation, but Sony did design the VPL-VW885ES to be fairly easy to install and set up.
 It features a powered zoom lens and powered lens shift for adjusting the image either horizontally or vertically, to allow for off-center projector placement.
 Sony recommends a maximum screen size of 300", but you'll also get amazing results with screens sized 100" or less.

 Out-of-the-box picture settings are so spot on, you'll be tempted to leave them as-is.
 But if you like to tweak, you can fine-tune brightness, contrast, and color to suit a wide range of rooms, screens, and video sources.